ChauShunWai/node-shop/README.md

 # How to use
 [http://klauschaulandfill.wtf/](http://klauschaulandfill.wtf/)
-Npm start would not work as .env is not uploaded.
+npm start would not work as .env is not uploaded.
 Source code is uploaded just for reference.
 Thanks for staying.